shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-line-item.md

   > details.

 - **Name** - Enter the name for the deal line item.
 You will later be able to search for and report on the line item using this name.
 This name is not exposed to the buyer.
-- **External Code** - If you want to report on the line item using an external code (rather than the internal ID that Xandr assigns automatically), enter the code here.
+- **External Code** - If you want to report on the line item using an external code (rather than the internal ID that Microsoft Advertising assigns automatically), enter the code here.
 The code may only contain alphanumeric characters, periods, underscores, or dashes.
 The code you enter is not case-sensitive (uppercase and lowercase characters are treated the same).
 No two line items can use the same code per advertiser.
 - **State** - Set the state of the line item.
 If "**Active**", the line item will be eligible to serve.
 Best practice for sellers is to set the state to **"Active"** so that buyers can serve on their inventory as quickly as possible.
 - **Insertion Order Details** - Insertion order details for **Budget Type**, **Currency**, **Total Lifetime Budget**, **Pacing**, **Start Date**, and **End Date** display in the gray box (you must select an insertion order to display these values).